 No!
-Glancing through your competitor online website and social media posts don’t count as competitive analysis?
+Glancing through your competitor’s online website and social media posts doesn’t count as competitive analysis.

-Now that we have spilled the secret on winning this game for you let’s give you another good news.
-You can keep a tab on your competitors through a competitor analysis survey software spending half the time and efforts you would otherwise.
+Now that we have spilled the secret of winning this game, let’s give you another good news.
+You can monitor your competitors through competitor analysis survey software, spending half the time and effort you would otherwise.

-Read through to discover some of the best-kept secrets and tips to do competitive research the right way!
+Read through to discover some of the best-kept secrets and tips for doing competitive research correctly!

 What is a Competitor Analysis?

-The definition for competitive analysis explains it as a process of identifying and evaluating your competitors on various aspects and key categories of business to know their strengths and weaknesses in comparison to your own.
+The definition of competitive analysis explains it as – a process of identifying and evaluating your competitors on various aspects and key categories of business to know their strengths and weaknesses in comparison to your own.